Olean, New York: Oil and rum-running

 Oil was first discovered in the region by a French explorer in 1632, but it was rediscovered for commercial use during the Pennsylvania oil rush.
 Oil became the city's claim to fame for fifty years.

 Olean was the railroad and pipeline hub for the surrounding oil region.
 The operations HQ of Standard Oil's New York affiliate, Socony, was based in the city.
 Oil produced on both sides of the state line (e.g. in Bradford, Pennsylvania) would be transported to Olean for rail travel.
 For a short time, Olean was the world's largest oil depot, complete with a "tank city" on the edge of town.
 A pipeline was also built linking the city to Standard Oil refineries in Bayonne, New Jersey.
 The oil industry maintained a presence in the city until 1954, the same year in which Olean's population peaked.

 Oil also produced Olean's highest-ranking politician.
 Oil executive Frank W. Higgins was governor of New York in 1905–1907.
 Higgins' family owned grocery stores in the area, and Higgins also ran this business before his political career.
 To this day, Olean is one of the few smaller cities in New York State to be home to a governor.

 Olean garnered notoriety as a major stop on bootlegging routes during Prohibition through the 1920s until 1933.
 Dempsey, the Chief of Police, did not condone these thugs or their illegal activities.
 He did not aggressively pursue arrests, however, unless he had evidence that the violator was responsible for a crime committed in his jurisdiction.
 As long as you kept your nose clean in the Olean City limits, it was a "safe haven".
 Local stories relating to this period are numerous.
 Some are documented and some are legends.
 Olean, located on a back-road route between Chicago and New York City, was often frequented by famous mobsters of the era.
 Al Capone of Chicago, probably the most famous gang leader of the time, visited Olean in pursuance of his illegal endeavors.
 Olean was nicknamed "Little Chicago" in the press, due to its connection with mobsters and bootleggers, and Capone was a frequent visitor.

 Today

+In September 1968, Olean was the first city in the United States to install video cameras along its main business street in an effort to fight crime.

 Olean is the largest city in Cattaraugus County.
 The city's population peaked at an estimated 25,000 during the mid-1950s.
 The current population of the city is around 15,000.